ptvan/ptvan.github.io/_posts/2019-12-15-imbalanced-data.md

 ### Tools for handling imbalanced data

+R has, among others, the [smotefamily](https://cran.r-project.org/web/packages/smotefamily/index.html) package.
+Python has the [imbalanced-learn](https://pypi.org/project/imbalanced-learn/) package, which implements the algorithms below:

-1. SMOTE (Synthetic Minority Oversampling TEchnique) was presented in a [2002 JAIR paper](https://www.jair.org/index.php/jair/article/view/10302).
-R has, among others, the [smotefamily](https://cran.r-project.org/web/packages/smotefamily/index.html) package, which has a nice explanation [here](http://rikunert.com/SMOTE_explained).
-Python has the [imbalanced-learn](https://pypi.org/project/imbalanced-learn/) package.
+- SMOTE (Synthetic Minority Oversampling TEchnique) was presented in a [2002 JAIR paper](https://www.jair.org/index.php/jair/article/view/10302), which has a nice explanation [here](http://rikunert.com/SMOTE_explained).
+SMOTE generates additional samples of rare class by selecting their K-nearest neighbors.

+- ADASYN (Adaptive Synthetic Sampling), published in [2008](https://sci2s.ugr.es/keel/pdf/algorithm/congreso/2008-He-ieee.pdf) builds upon SMOTE.
+More data is generated for minority class samples that are harder to learn, trying to make your predictions more robust.